Kart-118/Modified_UNIFAC/README.md

 7) For more information on how to construct compounds useing sub-groups you may refer to the appendix of [1]

 ## References
-[1]	S. Walas, Phase Equilibria in Chemical Engineering.
+[1]	S. Walas, *Phase Equilibria in Chemical Engineering*.
-[2]	J. Gmehling, M. Kleiber, B. Kolbe, and K. Rarey, Chemical Thermodynamics for Process Simulation, Second edition.
+[2]	J. Gmehling, M. Kleiber, B. Kolbe, and K. Rarey, *Chemical Thermodynamics for Process Simulation*, Second edition.
 Wiley-VCH.